 To see the effectiveness of the treatment regimen.

-4. If edema or bloating occurs after the patient has returned to normal eating behavior, reassure her that this phenomenon is temporary.
+If edema or bloating occurs after the patient has returned to normal eating behavior, reassure them that this phenomenon is temporary.

-She may fear that she’s becoming fat and stop complying with the plan of treatment.
+They may fear that they are becoming fat and stop complying with the treatment plan.

 For Bulimia and Anorexia: